MicrosoftDocs/Windows-Admin-Center-Ideas-and-Feedback/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an idea for Windows Admin Center
-title: "**[Tool, Solution, or Feature Name]** - A clear and concise description of what the feature is is."
+title: "[Tool, Solution, or Feature Name] - A clear and concise description of what the feature is is"
 labels: ''
 assignees: ''